w3f/polkadot-wiki/docs/general/polkadot-direction.md

 Applications will be able to reserve **bulk coretime** and **instantaneous coretime** depending on their needs.
 Bulk coretime rental will be a standard rental of coretime through a broker system parachain at fixed price for a fixed period of time.
 Instantaneous coretime rental will be available through ongoing sale of coretime for immediate use at a spot price.
-This system will lowers the barrier-to-entry for prospective builders.
+This system lowers the barrier-to-entry for prospective builders.

 Revenues from coretime sales can for example be burnt, used to fund the Treasury, or used for a mix